top of page

 – March-April: Concerts in Braunschweig, Hanover, Bremen, Hamburg, Kiel and Copenhagen.

-– May-June: Tour in Sweden (Stockholm, Uppsala, Gothenburg), then in Christiania (Oslo).
+– May-June: Tour in Sweden: Stockholm, Uppsala and Gothenburg (Göteborg), then in Norway: Christiania (Oslo).

 – Early July: Return to Paris (not mentioned in the press).